 Let’s imagine that you have already set the desired type of filter (checkbox, select, range, visual, or any other one) for the posts or products.

-Now let’s keep up to the available settings.
+Now let’s keep up with the available settings.

-In the Content > Content tab it’s important to adjust the source the filter applies for.
+In the Content > Content tab, it’s essential to adjust the source the filter applies for.

-If your content consists of the posts, then there will be a variety of the available options.
+If your content consists of posts, then there will be a variety of available options.

 For instance, for the posts created with Elementor Pro, you need to use one of these options: